nolanlawson/css-talk-2022/markdown.md

 So you may be tempted to "inline all the things."

 However, if you did this, you would probably end up with a lot of repeated styles all over the place, so you would pay for it in terms of extra HTML parsing.
 And it would be harder to maintain.
 So I'm not advocating this.
-CSS is pretty good.
+CSS is good.
+Use it!

+However, this is a good fact about style calculation to internalize: it's mostly about CSS selectors.

 ---